Fundraising

 Alzheimer's Immunotherapy Program

-Inc. is an equal collaboration committed to researching and developing selective
+and Pfizer Inc. is an equal collaboration committed to researching

-Alzheimer’s disease.
-The Alzheimer's Immunotherapy Program believes that it is possible
+Alzheimer's Immunotherapy Program believes that it is possible to reduce

-to reduce the burden of disease through early intervention in the illness.
-It is
+the burden of disease through early intervention in the illness.
+It

-dedicated to delivering comprehensive and integrated solutions that help address
+is dedicated to delivering comprehensive and integrated solutions that

 Janssen Alzheimer Immunotherapy